Charitable Gift Annuity

 - Immediate: With your transfer of cash or property, payments to one or two persons can begin this year.
 Payments may be made monthly, quarterly, semi-annually or annually.

 - Deferred: If you are not ready to receive payments until a future date, you can establish the gift annuity now and have payments deferred at least thirteen months.
 Payments may be made monthly, quarterly, semi-annually or annually.
+Minimum age for a deferred annuity is 55.

 Note that some states have restrictions on annuities.
 Glenmary gift annuities are not issued in Alabama or Hawaii.
 The first step in considering whether a charitable gift annuity is right for you is to consult with your financial or tax advisor.